xrdocs/application-hosting/_blogs/2016-06-28-xr-app-hosting-architecture-quick-look.md

 {% include base_path %}

-If you've been following along the set of tutorials in the XR toolbox series:
+If you've been following the set of tutorials in the XR toolbox series:

 >
 [XR Toolbox Series]({{ base_path }}/tags/#xr-toolbox)